dodgyone23/plu-ts-docs/src/language/values/structs.md

 };
 ```

-from this typw we can already see that a struct can have *multiple constructors*! (at least one)
+from this type we can already see that a struct can have *multiple* constructors! (at least one)

 and each constructor can have 0 or more named fields;